webmasterdevlin/devlinduldulao.pro/src/content/blog/understanding-and-applying-currying-in-javaScript.md

 // "https://example.com/path/to/resource"
 ```

-This example constructs a URL by currying, taking protocol, domain, and path as separate arguments.
+This example constructs a url by currying, taking protocol, domain, and path as separate arguments.

 ## Best Practices and Considerations